taatuut/cleanpulse/README.md

 Error message as below indicates something is wrong with port value and `http` protocol setting.

 ```
-Queue 'CUSTOM-QNAME-dummython' does not exist.
+Queue 'CUSTOM-QNAME-cleanpulse' does not exist.
 Creating...
-Failed to create queue 'CUSTOM-QNAME-dummython': <html>
+Failed to create queue 'CUSTOM-QNAME-cleanpulse': <html>
 <head><title>400 The plain HTTP request was sent to HTTPS port</title></head>
 <body>
 <center><h1>400 Bad Request</h1></center>